Career changers’ stories

 Having previously lived abroad, Will moved back to London from East Anglia before starting his teacher training – so finding a route that offered financial support was vital.
-He was able to gain a place on a School Direct (salaried) course so he could earn while he trained.
+He was able to gain a place on a salaried course so he could earn while he trained.
 Now he’s relishing the chance to find new ways to bring literature to life.

 Read Will’s story

 Use your degree and Service experience to teach

 Thomas, trainee geography teacher and former Royal Marine Commando

 Thomas was always interested in pursuing a career in teaching, but he started his career with 4 years’ service in the Royal Marine Commandos.
 Find out how his life experience has proved invaluable in his teaching, and how his military skills have helped him develop extracurricular opportunities.